info fromhttp://www.stonyfield.com/wellness/MooslettersDisplay.cfm?moos_id=16

 Yogurt

 Food historians generally agree the genesis of yogurt and other fermented milk products was discovered accidentally by Neolithic peoples living in Central Asia.
 These foods occured naturally due to local climate and primative storage methods.
+About milk.
+Yogurt has long been associated with good health and long life.
+Notes here:

 "Soured milk or curds have surely been consumed by many peoples from the earliest Neolithic times, but little remains as direct proof of this.
 They were fairly certainly used in Mesopotamia and Palestine, and possibly Egypt, and Pliny later mentions their production by barbarian'tribes."---Food in Antiquity: A Survey of the Diet of Early Peoples, Don Brothwell and Patricia Brothwell [Johns Hopkins University Press:Baltimore] 1997, expanded edition (p.
 51)